emidombek/uptowngallery/TESTING.md

 - [Full HTML Validation Report](#)

-- No errors or warnings were found when passing through the official [W3C](https://validator.w3.org/) validator.
+- No errors or warnings were found when passing through the official [W3C](https://validator.w3.org/) validator by copying the copy from the .

 ### CSS Validation: